moritzzzzz/offline_navigation/README.md

  - Project level build.gradle: Please follow these instructions to add the secret token: https://docs.mapbox.com/android/maps/overview/#add-the-dependency
  - MainActivity.kt: Please set the value of 'MAPBOX_ACCESS_TOKEN' to a valid token.

+Once these have been edited the project can be compiled.